Prachicodes111/co2-emissions-analysis-2024/README.md

 # 🌍 CO₂ Emissions EDA (2024) with MySQL

+# This EDA provides data-driven insights into emission trends, helping policymakers, industries, and researchers strategize for a more sustainable future. 🌱🌍♻️

 ## 📌 Overview
 This project analyzes **global CO₂ emissions for 2024** using **MySQL**.
 The analysis covers **total emissions, sector-wise and country-wise trends, monthly emission trends**, and compares findings with **2023 data from external sources** to identify key differences.